-- When the amygdala senses a threat in the form of sexual assault, it signals to the hypothalamus, which signals to the pituitary gland, which signals to the adrenal gland, which releases hormones or chemicals throughout the body to help react to the threat and likely trauma. - The amygdala does not distinguish between "types" of sexual assault, - E.g. stranger or acquaintance, but interprets them equally as threats to survival. - The amygdala also does not typically differentiate between an actual threat and a perceived or subjective threat. - Sometimes also a function of prior experiences, rather than the immediate situation.
+- Exposure to an event or events that creates a real or perceived threat to life, safety, or sense of well being and bodily integrity. - May result from war, natural disasters, severely distressing events - When the brain senses a threat, releases hormones or chemicals throughout the body to help react to the threat and/or trauma. - The brain does not distinguish between "types" of sexual assault, - E.g. stranger or acquaintance, but interprets them equally as threats to survival. - The brain also does not typically differentiate between an actual threat and a perceived or subjective threat. - Sometimes also a function of prior experiences, rather than the immediate situation.